reaperhulk/cidermill/README.md

 * start -- Starts the previously installed service.
 * stop -- It is a mystery.
 * status -- Tells you whether the service is installed and whether launchctl thinks it is running.
-* tail -- prints the tail command so you can look at the logs.
+* tail -- Prints the tail command so you can look at the logs.
 Why doesn't it simply tail it?
 I am bad at shell, that's why.

 **Note:** If you're running on Ventura you may see a "Background Items Added" message appear when you install the plist (it moves the file into `~/Library/LaunchAgents`).
 Depending on whether the Python you're using is code signed you might see an odd message like "Software from "Ned Deily"".
 Good times.